Help! What Are These Tiny White Bugs in My House?

-Next, it’s advised to vacuum the closet (and deep clean carpet, if it’s present) to eliminate any remaining eggs and larvae.
-If the infestation is particularly severe or is present in multiple spaces of the house, consider a professional cleaning service.
-To avoid further infestation or discourage clothes moths from returning, store items of clothing made from natural fibers in containers with lids to ensure they’re safe, and make sure you launder any items before storing them away for an extended period.
-Brush off any winter coats and jackets outside to remove any larvae or eggs.
+Next, it’s advised for residents to vacuum the closet (and deep clean carpet, if applicable) to eliminate any remaining eggs and larvae.
+If the infestation is particularly severe or is present in multiple spaces of the house, the resident may want to consider a professional cleaning service.
+To avoid further infestation or discourage clothes moths from returning, residents will want to store items of clothing made from natural fibers in containers with lids to ensure they’re safe, and make sure they launder any items before storing them away for an extended period.
+Finally, they’ll want to brush off any winter coats and jackets outside to remove any larvae or eggs.

 Psocids (also known as booklice) prefer dark, moist places.

-If you’re seeing tiny white bugs inside food packages, on wallpaper, or in—you guessed it—books, you’re likely dealing with booklice (otherwise known as psocids).
+If a resident sees tiny white bugs inside food packages, on wallpaper, or in books, they’re likely dealing with booklice (otherwise known as psocids).
 Psocids aren’t actually lice, and they’re also known as barklice or barkflies.
 Booklice are pesky but mostly harmless bugs that prefer dark, damp places.
 Psocids feed on decaying organic material and are common in humid climates or poorly ventilated homes.
-You may find psocids on or near damp cardboard boxes, books, papers, wood, and leaking sinks.
+A resident may find psocids on or near damp cardboard boxes, books, papers, wood, and leaking sinks.
 Psocids are also common in new construction homes since they can come in on construction materials used to build the house.
 Once the humidity in the home subsides, these tiny bugs will likely go away on their own.